[5 MIN READ]

 “I always share a great ‘starter kit’ of techniques with my patients,” she says.
 “You don’t need textbooks or boot camps or anything like that.
 These are simple steps you can do on your own.”

 If you feel yourself becoming anxious or overwhelmed, she says, try these strategies:

-- Channel the serenity prayer: Identify and focus on the things you can control in a situation.
-Don’t dwell on what you can’t change.
+- Identify and focus on the things you can control in a situation: Don’t dwell on what you can’t change.